 Cabins and Facilities

 Cabins aboard the Alaska Marine Highway ferries provide basic amenities and vary in price according to size and location.
-Cabins are outfitted with single or double bunk bed style berths and vary in size and availability between vessels.
 All cabins are sold by the cabin per trip, not on a per person basis.
 Most cabins include private bathroom facilities, but for those that do not, public restroom and shower facilities are available.
 The Alaska Marine Highway does not provide daily room service for cabins, however trash is collected daily and fresh linens, pillow and blankets are available upon request for a small fee from the pursers’ desk.
 Cabins tend to sell out quickly, especially on mainline routes and should be reserved well in advance of travel.
 Cabins equipped to accommodate those with disabilities are also available, and all of our vessels have elevator access to cabin decks.

 For passengers who opt to save a few dollars and travel without a cabin, the recliner lounges also serve as popular sleeping areas with space to roll out a sleeping bag.
 Covered solariums located on the upper decks of each vessel are also popular sleeping areas and for those with adventurous spirit small tents are allowed on the upper decks if you prefer to sleep under the stars.